 English is one of the 4 official languages here, making it a popular remote working destination.

-The tropical, humid weather of Singapore might be a little off-putting to some, but everywhere you go is air-conditioned.
+The tropical, humid weather of Singapore might be a little off-putting to some, but for others.
+And everywhere you go, there is air-conditioning.

-Living costs are extraordinarily high in this city, but if you budget correctly you can enjoy a very high standard of living.
+And while living costs are extraordinarily high in this city but if you budget correctly and have a well-paid job, you can enjoy a very high standard of living (and amazing restaurants).

 - Average cost of living: US$4,120